What you’re able to do in Smartsheet will depend on a few factors:

 Smartsheet has two classes of plan type:

-- Multi-user plans: Multi-user plans include Business, Enterprise, and Premier.
-A multi-user plan can have a number of licensed users (the number of licenses available will depend on the plan) and one or more System Admins.
+- Business and Enterprise: A Business or Enterprise plan can have a number of licensed users (the number of licenses available will depend on the plan) and one or more System Admins.

 In most cases, you’ll be able to tell whether you have a license by looking at your plan type.